 Although Meihls says he rarely encounters ADA violations when inspecting elevators, it does still happen.

 “Some rare times I will find that the ground floor, main exit level is not indicated with a star [on the control panel],” he explains.
 “The main exit level requires the star symbol, and it needs to be raised with Braille.”
 (Diagram courtesy of the United States Access Board)

 Another violation he often sees is the lack of areas of refuge within a building.
-Areas of refuge are “fire-resistant rated and smoke protected areas where those unable to use stairs can register a call for evacuation assistance and await instructions or assistance,” according to chapter four of the ADA.
+Areas of refuge are designated locations in a building, often adjacent to or within a stairway, for occupants to wait during an emergency when evacuation is not safe or possible.

 The areas should feature enough space for a wheelchair (30-inches-by-48-inches minimum), and there should be one for every 200 occupants.
 They should also feature a two-way emergency communication system.

 Although this violation doesn’t include elevators directly, these areas are often needed when elevators are not working in the case of an emergency, and therefore not an option for people with disabilities to use to exit the building.